Triangle of Care Membership Scheme (England only)

 When a Mental Health Trust joins the Triangle of Care membership scheme, they are basically committing to changing the culture of their organisation to one that is carer inclusive and supportive.
 They do this by completing self-assessment for all their services in partnership with carers and then work on what needs to change to ensure carers are part of the core business of their Trust.

-The gold stars aren't to signifiy that they are carer inclusive but that they are committed to being, that they are being honest about where they are now and where they need to be to ensure carers are better identified and supported.
+The stars do not signify that member trusts are fully carer inclusive.
+They are awarded when the trust has demonstrated a commitment to becoming more carer inclusive, has shown honesty about where they are now and planned where they need to be to ensure carers are better identified and supported.

 The documents you will need to join the membership scheme are: